fuse-box/fuse-box/docs/monorepo.md

 files outside of your home directory.
 By default, FuseBox sets `homeDir` to your project root, however, in case of a monorepo that's not the case, since every sub project has it's own `fuse.ts`

-In order to achive smooth development we should set the `homeDir` to the root of your repository, regardless of where you `fuse.ts` is and set `entry` relative to the project root instead (which should match your `homeDir`)
+In order to achieve smooth development we should set the `homeDir` to the root of your repository, regardless of where you `fuse.ts` is and set `entry` relative to the project root instead (which should match your `homeDir`)

 Here are the highlights